sybrew/the-seo-framework/readme.txt

 				* When you don't overwrite its state, TSF will then tell WooCommerce recommended this state.
 		* Because of this, TSF will now remove these pages from the sitemap by default.
 When you force-index these pages, they'll get added back to the sitemap.
 		* **Nota bene:** This only works when setting a page ID via WooCommerce's settings UI.
 The setting is accessible via `wc_get_page_id()` (WC 3.0 and later).
+* **Not fixed:**
+	* When you use Polylang, you practically installed a big bug and your website will be destined to break down at some point.
+It transforms (ruins) the home URL, and depending on your Polylang configuration, sitemaps may or may not output as expected.
+We've been beating this same horse iterably, and our spirits aren't lifting, for their developers have been reluctant to communicate about this hitherto -- even deleting our comments.
+Please use another translation plugin, for we're considering removing support for Polylang altogether; it eats up most of our development time -- time better spent trying to breathe liquids.
+Moreover, WordPress will eventually support translatable content natively, after which we can all sigh in relief.
+		* Briefly, when using Polylang, do not set "URL Modifications" to "The language is set from content"; use any other setting instead.
+You'll encounter fewer issues, but anything else is also much better for SEO regardless.

 **For translators:**